Commensurability (ethics): Rational choice

 Joseph Raz has argued that incommensurability undermines the 'rationalistic' view of human action according to which distinctively rational action is doing what one has most reason to do.

 Philosophical reflection about practical reason typically aims for a description of the principles relevant in answering the question, "What is to be done in this or that circumstance?"
 On one popular view, answers to this question can be found by comparing the relative strengths of the various values or norms in play in some given situation.
 For example, if one is trying to decide on some nice afternoon whether they should stay in to do work or go for a walk, on this view of practical reason they will compare the merits of these two options.
 If going for a walk is the better or more reasonable course of action, they should put aside their books and go for a stroll.
 The topic of incommensurability—and the topic of incomparability in particular—is especially important to those who advocate this view of practical reason.
-For if one's options in certain circumstances are of incomparable value, he or she cannot settle the question of what to do by choosing the better option.
+For if one's options in certain circumstances are of incomparable value, they cannot settle the question of what to do by choosing the better option.
 When the competing options are incomparable, then by definition neither is better than the other.